List of DC Comics imprints: Earth M

-Earth M is an imprint announced at New York Comic Con 2017 set to relaunch the Milestone universe by DC and Milestone Media.
-Earth M was supposed to launch its first book in early 2018 but the first release featuring this reality was Milestone Returns #0 in September 2020.
-Milestone, Static Shock, Duo, Love Army and Earth M was the announced slate of titles.
+Earth M is an imprint and a relaunch of the Milestone universe by DC and Milestone Media.
+Earth M was supposed to launch its first book in early 2018, but the first release featuring this reality was Milestone Returns #0 in September 2020.
+Milestone, Static Shock, Duo, Love Army and Earth M make up the entirety of that imprint.

 Earth One

 Earth One (EO) is a DC Comics graphic novel imprint that features a separate continuity from their main imprint.
-Announced in 2009, Earth One graphic novels features re-imagined and modernized versions of the company's superhero characters from the DC Universe.
+Founded in 2009, Earth One graphic novels feature re-imagined and modernized versions of the company's superhero characters from the DC Universe.

 Elseworlds

 Elseworlds is DC Comics' superhero alternative history and non-canon imprint.

-In November 1989, the first Elseworlds title, Gotham By Gaslight: An Alternative History of the Batman, was printed.
+In November 1989, the first Elseworlds title, Gotham by Gaslight: An Alternative History of the Batman, was printed.
 The line became an imprint with October 1991's Batman: Holy Terror, as it was the first to carry the Elseworlds logo.

 Helix

 Helix was a science fiction imprint of DC Comics.
 It only lasted two years before being merged into DC's Vertigo imprint.

-Originally, it was planned to be released in July 1996 with September cover dates as "Matrix".
-However, to avoid comparison to the then-upcoming film The Matrix, the imprint was renamed "Helix".
+Originally, it was planned to be released in July 1996 with September cover dates as "Matrix", but to avoid comparison to the then-upcoming film The Matrix, the imprint was renamed "Helix".
 The imprint continued until 1998, when its "signature book" Transmetropolitan transferred to the Vertigo imprint.
 Additional Helix titles were later republished in collected editions under the Vertigo brand.

 Impact Comics

-Impact Comics, also stylized !mpact Comics or Impact!
-Comics, was a superhero imprint for DC Comics using the Red Circle characters licensed from Archie Comics.
+Impact Comics (also stylized !mpact Comics or Impact!
+Comics) was a superhero imprint for DC Comics using the Red Circle characters licensed from Archie Comics.
 The line was supposed to be a newsstand based line aimed at the younger readers within its own self-contained universe.
 The Comet, by creators Mark Waid and Tom Lyle, was the imprint's longest running title.
 The imprint was also supposed to be a training ground for new talent.

 Impact was launched in July 1991 with several titles: Black Hood, The Fly, Jaguar, Comet, Legend of the Shield and The Web.
 In May 1992, the imprint got its first team title, The Crusaders, lasting eight issues.
 From October to December 1992, various titles were cancelled.
 The miniseries Crucible began in February 1993 by writers Mark Waid and Brian Augustyn and artist Joe Quesada and was an attempt to relaunch the line, but with sales still lagging, the imprint was instead cancelled.